 Pro tip: Make sure the outcome engages with the audience.

 Add detailed mockups as shown in the images below.

 Add combining elements in the body as well as in the mockups.
 Show people how quick and easy it is to work with the product.

 Include a bonus in your product for stronger marketing.

-Seal the deal with a finale by adding previews.
-Finish by calling out the features, benefits, and compatibility of the products.
+Seal the deal by adding previews.
+Finish by calling out the features, benefits, and compatibility of the product.
 Add a usage guide for your product and do some brand building as well.

 Engage with the audience and think of a pre-launch and launch strategy.
-Create a buzz and an interest around your product before you launch it.
-The easiest way to do that is to build up your community or your audience.
+Create buzz and interest around your product before you launch it.
+The easiest way to do that is to build up your community or audience.

 Add a discount at launch to help boost the initial sales.

-Once the product is launched, add a periodical update and improve your products.
+Once the product is launched, add periodical updates and improve your product.
 Discuss the benefits and communicate with your audience.
-Build a community over time will help your product marketing.
+Building a community over time will help your product marketing.